Legislation Details

 (1) Required.

 (a) The owner of any dwelling unit, multiple family dwelling, rooming house, dormitory, hotel, one-family dwelling, two-family dwelling, or rooming unit let for occupancy must obtain a rental license.
-No person shall collect rent with respect to any property that is required to be licensed pursuant to this Section unless a valid rental license [has been issued for] is active for the property.
+No person shall collect rent with respect to any property that is required to be licensed pursuant to this Section unless a valid rental license has been issued for the property and has not expired or been suspended.

 § 9-3903.
 Certificate of Rental Suitability; Required Tenant Documents.